CMSC389R/Forensics/README.md

 >5.
 Is there anything else interesting in the packet capture?
 If so, explain what it is and why you think it's interesting.

 Something that I found interesting was that there was a brief SSH session with an address ```10.2.0.15``` which had also communicated with the website through HTTP requests.
+I think this is interesting because that means that there is an SSH port open, which means that we could potentialy use remote wireshark over SSH to analyze traffic remotely!